 Given the state of things, we all rallied together and started the Community Action Plan where artists on the Threadless Artist Shops platform can earn a ton more money right now at no cost.
 It’s dead simple and awesome, and we all feel so good that we can do something like that right now!

 EL: It’s so cool to see you added to that outfit.
 Very cool.
 How did you settle on the aesthetic of Shawnimals?
-What would you say the influences are and were you making stuff in a wildly different style at any point?
+What would you say the influences on Shawnimals are and were you making stuff in a wildly different style at any point?

 SS: There’s three things I think about: